Daniel Warren Ketcham: First World War

-Promoted to lieutenant-colonel after the outbreak of the First World War, Ketcham took command of Coastal Defenses of the Delaware until 1915, when he became President of the Artillery Board, stationed at Fort Monroe, position he would hold until 1917.
+Promoted to lieutenant-colonel after the outbreak of the First World War in the summer of 1914, Ketcham took command of Coastal Defenses of the Delaware until 1915, when he became President of the Artillery Board, stationed at Fort Monroe, position he would hold until 1917.
 During his tenure as President of the Artillery Board, Ketcham also commanded the Civilian Training Camps at Chickamauga Park, Georgia, and Plattsburgh, New York, both during the summer of 1916.
 At the end of his tenure, Ketcham became the first commander of Fort Story, Virginia in February 1917, ground having been broken only the previous year.
 Ketcham's command lasted little, as on April of the same year, Ketcham was appointed a member of the Ordnance Board at Sandy Hook, New Jersey.

-After the U.S. entry into World War I, Ketcham was promoted to colonel and assigned once more to the General Staff in Washington D.C. as part of the War Plans Division from August 1917 to May 1918, filling the role of Acting Chief of War Plans Division from January to May 1918.
-In June of 1918, Ketcham was sent to France with the American Expeditionary Forces to attend the General Staff College at Langres, from which he graduated in September 1918.
+After the American entry into World War I, in April 1917, Ketcham was promoted to colonel and assigned once more to the General Staff in Washington D.C. as part of the War Plans Division from August 1917 to May 1918, filling the role of Acting Chief of War Plans Division from January to May 1918.
+In June 1918, Ketcham was sent to France with the American Expeditionary Forces (AEF) to attend the General Staff College of the AEF at Langres, from which he graduated in September 1918.

-On 19 September 1918, Ketcham took command of the 34th Brigade of the Coast Artillery Corps at Angers, France, and was promoted to brigadier-general on 1 October 1918.
-He would remain in France in command of the Brigade until early 1919.
+On 19 September 1918, Ketcham took command of the 34th Brigade of the Coast Artillery Corps at Angers, France, and was promoted to brigadier general on 1 October 1918.
+He would remain in France in command of the Brigade until early 1919, by which time the war was over due to the Armistice with Germany on November 11, 1918.

 After the war

 After returning from France in early 1919, Ketcham took command of Camp Taylor, Kentucky, for the spring of 1919.
-He was returned to the rank of colonel on 15 May 1919, and he retired at his own request on 24 May 1919, at his own request, following 32 years of service.
-His rank as a brigadier-general was restored in June 1930.
+He was returned to the rank of colonel on 15 May 1919, and he retired at his own request on 24 May 1919 following 32 years of service.
+His rank as a brigadier general was restored in June 1930.

 Personal life and death

 On 9 October 1897, Daniel Ketcham married Edith Varnum Smith.
-He died in Indiana on 19 July 1935, aged sixty-eight.
-He is buried at the Burns City Cemetery in Burns City, Indiana.
+He died at his home in Indianapolis on 19 July 1935, aged sixty-eight.
+Ketcham is interred at the Burns City Cemetery near the graves of his parents.